1924 British Mount Everest expedition: Findings

 Odell discovered the first evidence which might reveal something about the climb of Mallory and Irvine among the equipment in camps V and VI.
 In addition to Mallory's compass, which normally was a critical component for climbing activities, he discovered some oxygen bottles and spare parts.
 This situation suggests the possibility that there had been a problem with the oxygen equipment which might have caused a delayed start in the morning.
 A hand-generator electric lamp also remained in the tent – it was still in working order when it was found by the Ruttledge expedition nine years later.

 During the 1933 British Mount Everest expedition, Percy Wyn-Harris found the ice axe of Irvine some 250 yards (230 metres) east of the First Step and 60 feet (20 metres) below the ridge.
 This location raises additional questions.
 The area is a 30-degree slab of rock with loose pebbles, according to Wyn-Harris.
 Expedition leader Hugh Ruttledge said: "We have naturally paid close attention to the problem.
 Firstly, it seems probable that the axe marked the scene of a fatal accident.
 For reasons already given, neither climber would be likely to abandon it deliberately on the slabs...its presence there would seem to indicate that it was accidentally dropped when a slip occurred or that its owner put it down in order to have both hands free to hold the rope".

+In 1937, Frank Smythe wrote to Edward Norton in reply to Norton's approbation of Smythe's book Camp Six, an account of the 1933 expedition.
+Noted in his letter was the discovery of the ice axe in 1933 found below the crest of the Northeast Ridge, where Smythe felt certain it marked the scene of an accident to Mallory and Irvine.
+Smythe disclosed that during the 1936 British Mount Everest expedition, he scanned Everest's North Face with a high-powered telescope from Base Camp and spotted an object, which he presumed was the body of either Mallory or Irvine and it was not to be written about because he feared press sensationalism.